dotnet/AspNetCore.Docs/aspnetcore/blazor/components/layouts.md

 Specifying a layout in `_Imports.razor` overrides a layout specified as the router's [default app layout](#apply-a-default-layout-to-an-app), which is described in the following section.

 > [!WARNING]
 > Do **not** add a Razor `@layout` directive to the root `_Imports.razor` file, which results in an infinite loop of layouts.
-To control the default app layout, specify the layout in the `Router` component.
+To control the default app layout, specify the layout in the <xref:Microsoft.AspNetCore.Components.Routing.Router> component.
 For more information, see the following [Apply a default layout to an app](#apply-a-default-layout-to-an-app) section.

 > [!NOTE]
 > The [`@layout`](xref:mvc/views/razor#layout) Razor directive only applies a layout to routable Razor components with an [`@page`](xref:mvc/views/razor#page) directive.